jasondebolt/phoenix-docker/README.md

 ```

 * Update the params.json file with your project info (replace 'phoenix' with your project name.)
 * The ProjectName should match the name of this Git repo.
-You can keep it as 'docker-image-fanout-pipeline'.
+You can keep it as 'docker-code-pipeline'.
 * Update the 'ECR' variable in the buildspec.yml file with your AWS Account ID.
 * Replace the existing AWS AccountID's with your own Account ID.
 This will also update the Dockerfiles.